MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/walkthrough-creating-a-basic-windows-runtime-component-in-cpp-and-calling-it-from-javascript-or-csharp.md

 ---
-title: Creating a Windows Runtime component in C++/CX, and calling it from JavaScript or C#
+title: Walkthrough of creating a C++/CX Windows Runtime component, and calling it from JavaScript or C#
-description: This walkthrough shows how to create a basic Windows Runtime Component DLL that's callable from JavaScript, C#, or Visual Basic. ms.assetid: 764CD9C6-3565-4DFF-88D7-D92185C7E452 ms.date: 05/14/2018 ms.topic: article
+description: This walkthrough shows how to create a basic Windows Runtime component DLL that's callable from JavaScript, C#, or Visual Basic. ms.assetid: 764CD9C6-3565-4DFF-88D7-D92185C7E452 ms.date: 05/14/2018 ms.topic: article
 keywords: windows 10, uwp
 ms.localizationpriority: medium
 ---

-# Walkthrough: Creating a Windows Runtime component in C++/CX, and calling it from JavaScript or C#
+# Walkthrough of creating a C++/CX Windows Runtime component, and calling it from JavaScript or C#

 > [!NOTE]
 > This topic exists to help you maintain your C++/CX application.
 But we recommend that you use [C++/WinRT](../cpp-and-winrt-apis/intro-to-using-cpp-with-winrt.md) for new applications.
 C++/WinRT is an entirely standard modern C++17 language projection for Windows Runtime (WinRT) APIs, implemented as a header-file-based library, and designed to provide you with first-class access to the modern Windows API.
-To learn how to create a Windows Runtime Component using C++/WinRT, see [Author events in C++/WinRT](../cpp-and-winrt-apis/author-events.md).
+To learn how to create a Windows Runtime component using C++/WinRT, see [Author events in C++/WinRT](../cpp-and-winrt-apis/author-events.md).

-This walkthrough shows how to create a basic Windows Runtime Component DLL that's callable from JavaScript, C#, or Visual Basic.
+This walkthrough shows how to create a basic Windows Runtime component DLL that's callable from JavaScript, C#, or Visual Basic.
 Before you begin this walkthrough, make sure that you understand concepts such as the Abstract Binary Interface (ABI), ref classes, and the Visual C++ Component Extensions that make working with ref classes easier.
-For more information, see [Creating Windows Runtime Components in C++](creating-windows-runtime-components-in-cpp.md) and [Visual C++ Language Reference (C++/CX)](https://docs.microsoft.com/cpp/cppcx/visual-c-language-reference-c-cx).
+For more information, see [Windows Runtime components with C++/CX](creating-windows-runtime-components-in-cpp.md) and [Visual C++ Language Reference (C++/CX)](https://docs.microsoft.com/cpp/cppcx/visual-c-language-reference-c-cx).

 ## Creating the C++ component DLL
 In this example, we create the component project first, but you could create the JavaScript project first.
 The order doesn’t matter.